 That’s right, I’m wild and crazy.

-But really, cookie dough is a guilty indulgence that brings out the childhood deviant so the moment I saw Cookie Dough Truffles on the interwebs I knew I had to try it.
-I paired them with an Oreo truffle I had previously tested out just for variety and they were a hit.
+But really, cookie dough is a guilty indulgence that brings out the childhood deviant so the moment I saw a truffles recipe with cookie dough in it on the interwebs, I knew I had to try it.
+Just for variety, I paired them with an Oreo truffles recipe I had previously tested out, and they were a hit.

 - 8 tbs unsalted butter, at room temperature